leejamie-42/Online-Store/README.md

 # Online Store - Group Project

-* NOTE: This code is for viewing purposes only.
-Do not copy, distribute, or use without permission! * This repository contains the source code for a highly available and fault-tolerant online store application, as a group project for a school assessment.
+**WARNING: This code is for viewing purposes only.
+Do not copy, distribute, or use without permission!**

+This repository contains the source code for a highly available and fault-tolerant online store application, as a group project for a school assessment.

 Please note that I specifically worked on the warehouse and store-with-warehouse integration components, and I asked for my teammates' permission before uploading their code.

 The system is designed to handle complex order fulfillment workflows by integrating with external enterprise services.

 ---